-These groups are often eactive to how the CYP has progressed in their learning that morning:
+These groups are often reactive to how the CYP has progressed in their learning that morning:

-may be led inside the classroom or in a different

-or a teaching assistant who has had the appropriate training to lead the group.
+- may be led inside the classroom or in a different room. - may be led by a teacher or a teaching assistant who has had the appropriate training to lead the group.

-Support through Intervention Groups is available to all CYPs, as appropriate, who have een identified as needing some extra support in order to help them make good progress.
-This will include CYP on the SEND Register, as appropriate to their individual needs.
+Support through

+Intervention Groups is

+available to all CYPs, as

+appropriate, who have

+been identified as needing

+some extra support in

+order to help them make

+good progress.
+This will

+include CYP on the SEND

+Register, as appropriate to

+their individual needs.